Project Root List

 To use, click on the first Arabic letter of the root, from the Arabic letters shown above.
 The Arabic letters are arranged in a similar order to the English alphabet.

-is done, credit should be given to the original source document.
+If this is done, credit should be given to the original source: www.StudyQuran.org

 acc = accusative